West Hartford is rich in history and new beginnings. Visitors will discover wonderful shops and sites in every corner of town.

 Take a self-guided walking tour of West Hartford's public art or the visit our historic sites in town.
 A large 4-foot sign on the Goodman Green (at the intersection of Farmington Avenue and South Main Street) in West Hartford Center lists all 39 historic sites and identifies their numbered locations on a town map.
 The signs at each site have a message about the background and historical significance of each site.

-The University of Hartford, St. Joseph College and the University of Connecticut offer concerts, art galleries, plays, museums and sporting events all year long.
+The University of Hartford, University of Saint Joseph and the University of Connecticut offer concerts, art galleries, plays, museums and sporting events all year long.

 Park Road is a diverse shopping area with ethnic markets, restaurants, hair salons, clothing and tailoring, paint stores, garden centers, jewelry stores and much more.
 This business district, with brick sidewalks and turn-of-the-century street lamps, runs from Trout Brook Drive east to Prospect Avenue (Exit 43 off I-84.
 Travel east on Park Road for 1 mile).
 Two establishments of note are situated side-by-side: the Playhouse on Park, a 163 seat theatre offering year-round performances for all ages and interests, and A.C.
 Petersen Farms, a family restaurant known for its ice cream.